Open-Source-Spatial-Clean-Cooking-Tool/OnStove-Nepal/README.md

 capital, fuel, and operation and maintenance (O&M).
 In each grid cell of the study area the stove with the highest net-benefit is chosen.

 OnStove produces scenarios depicting the “true” cost of clean cooking.
-The scenarios benefits' and costs produced by the tool are to be interpreted as the benefits and costs one could expect if the clean cooking transition was to happen now (overnight change).
-Results from OnStove are can be interpreted as an upper bound of net-benefits following a switch to cleaner stoves.
+The scenarios' benefits and costs produced by the tool are to be interpreted as the benefits and costs one could expect if the clean cooking transition was to happen now (overnight change).
+Results from OnStove can be interpreted as an upper bound of net-benefits following a switch to cleaner stoves.
 This can give a sense of the cost of inaction.
-OnStove can be used by planners and policy makers to identify whether various combinations of interventions in their settings would be worth the potential benefits that could be captured.
+OnStove can be used by planners and policy makers to identify the potential benefits that different interventions could cause in their systems.

 ## Installation
 Install a python distribution using